Sophietje/Verification-Tool-Overview/Tools/Solvers/SAT/MiniSat.md

 https://minisat.se/downloads/MiniSat.pdf (SAT '03)

 #### Related tools (tools mentioned or compared to in the paper):
-[[MiniSat+]]: Extension of MiniSat so it could participate in new categories of the SAT competition
+[MiniSat+](MiniSat+.md): Extension of MiniSat so it could participate in new categories of the SAT competition